How to Remove Panel under Steering Wheel

 Wait for at least 15 minutes after disconnecting the battery.
 This time allows any residual electricity stored in the car’s electrical components to dissipate and ensures safety measures are in place before proceeding with the removal of the panel.

-Interested in more about Vehicle Maintenance?
-Here's an article you might find helpful.
+Looking for more insights on Vehicle Maintenance?
+You may find this post valuable.
 Can Aluminum Be Used As a Ground?

 Understanding The Panel Assembly